Skip to main content

 Key Takeaways

-• Black Friday is one of the largest sales events of the year and retailers often offer great deals.
+• Black Friday is one of the largest sales events of the year, and retailers often try to lure shoppers with advertised deals.

 Why Is It Called Black Friday?